vchavkov/fork-oneuptime/Docs/Content/introduction/getting-started.md

 ##### Workflows

-Integrate CBSUptime with your existing tools and automate your workflows.
+Integrate CBS Uptime with your existing tools and automate your workflows.
 Integrate with tools like Slack, Jira, GitHub, and 5000+ more.

 ##### Application Performance Monitoring